igrishaev/pg/doc/020-client.md

 Passing the `{:read-only? true}` map will spawn a read-only transaction where only SELECT and SHOW commands are available.
-Triggering INSERT, DELETE, CREATE and similar commands would make Postgres to respond with an error.
+Triggering INSERT, DELETE, CREATE and similar commands would make Postgres respond with an error.

 Here we try to create a couple of users in read-only mode: